emiliosheinz/full-cycle-api-gateway-kong-and-k8s/README.md

 ## API Ops

-API Ops is a set of practices that aims to improve the way we manage APIs.
-It is based on DevOps and SRE practices and it is focused on APIs.
-It is a set of practices that aims to improve the way we manage APIs.
+API Ops creates a standardized process and collaborative culture to accelerate how your organization creates APIs and maintains them throughout their life cycle.
+It is a set of practices that help you to create and maintain APIs in a more efficient way by automating the process of creating and deploying APIs.

 ![API Ops diagram](./docs/api-ops.png)